Are Protein Powders Safe During Pregnancy?

 Protein Powders & Pregnancy

 In my opinion, eating food high in protein should be the first choice.
-Actually, eating food versus using an additive.
+It would help if you were eating food versus using an additive.
 Why?
 Food includes much more than protein and is probably better for pregnant women for this reason.
 There are a couple of reasons why pregnant women can use protein powders.
 The body requires more protein through each trimester.
 For that reason, most women will use protein powder as a quick fix!

 If you experience nausea when eating food, replace the food with protein powder- smoothies.
 Some smoothies are an easy way to get your nutrients because they contain fruit, veggies, fats, and protein.
 Make sure you get sound medical advice first before you take protein shortcuts.